 you stay focused on the topic for an agreed amount of time, this can

 be one of the most effective ways to challenge yourself.

 6. Spend Time Reviewing Class Notes Now:

-Do yourself a favour and spend at least one hour per class reviewing
+Do yourself a favor and spend at least one hour per class reviewing

 class notes.
 That means you’ll have reviewed all your class notes in